-A physical system which is relaxing towards equilibrium and a system driven far from equilibrium may display some common features: the instability of an homogeneous state, the rising of a new structured state and the adjustement of its typical length scale.
+A physical system which is relaxing towards equilibrium, a system driven far from equilibrium or an active matter system may display some common features: the instability of an homogeneous state, the rising of a new structured state and the adjustement of its typical length scale.

 These phenomena can be observed in biophysics, condensed matter, atomic physics, granular materials, and so on.
 Relevant questions are: What are the dynamics of the system?
 Do they depend on energetic factors?
 Is the system able to attain the ground state and on what time scale?